 It's one month since we started lockdown in the UK and about six weeks since I wrote my first blog post about this time of the Covid-19 pandemic.
 People talk about not knowing what day it is, about time passing slowly, or quickly, or both; one day merging into the next, sleep patterns disrupted, routines… Continue reading Corona Diary: One month in

 I'm thinking about new things happening during lockdown and one thing is unexpected subjects turning up in conversation now that we're spending more time at home and, for some of us, more time than usual with the same group of people.
-I'm here in Wiltshire with Andrew, my husband, and our two adult children who've come home from university because of the Covid-19 emergency.
-We’re … Continue reading Lockdown Conversations
+I'm here in Wiltshire with Andrew, my husband, and our two adult children who've… Continue reading Lockdown Conversations

 Now that both of our university student children have come to live at home again during the Covid-19 crisis, I've given up my writing room (our middle reception room) to my daughter, currently revising for her final exams.
 I've decamped to the breakfast room, the room directly next to our kitchen, and I sometimes sit… Continue reading Writing while cooking

 Last week started off gloomily with instructions from my local police force - and other police forces - that the UK lockdown meant people weren't allowed to drive even a short distance to find open space to exercise.
-The thought that I'd be breaking the law if I drove somewhere nearby to stomp through woods and fields made me feel hemmed in, trapped and somewhat … Continue reading Corona Diary: Lockdown Continues
+The thought that I'd be breaking the law if I drove somewhere nearby to stomp through woods… Continue reading Corona Diary: Lockdown Continues

 I'm not sure if this strange time had a proper beginning and I certainly can't see its end.
 This week I haven't wanted to be online much even though there has been an explosion of people offering online workshops, readings and classes.
-I've been slightly ill and still feel under the weather but I'm sure (more or less but who knows??) it’s not Covid-19.
-I’ve … Continue reading Corona Diary: Possibly Week 3 – but are you counting?
+I've been slightly ill and still feel under the weather but I'm sure… Continue reading Corona Diary: Possibly Week 3 – but are you counting?